jg223fp/Thermal_sensor_drone/doc/hardware.md

 ## Alarm configuration

 Measured temperature will decrease with distance.
 The diagram below shows the result from a test that was performed with a set heat generation of 160°C. With the support of this data our belief is that the sensor should be able to detect a heat generation of 150°C from a distance of 4 meters by setting the alarm threshold at 40°C. Since paper self-ignites at about 185°C (https://www.dafo.se/Arkiv/Faktabank/Brandrisker-och-riskhantering/Brandteori/Varme/) this configuration should give an eligible function.
 It will also prevent false alarms when the drone is flying very near the surface since temperatures in Sweden rarely rises above 40°C. To support supervisors with plausible data we therefore calculate an estimated value to compensate for loss in distance.
+The multiply constant we used is 3.75 that we computed with data from diagram beneath.

+150/40 = 3.75

 ![degrees_distance_diagram](/img/degrees_distance_diagram.png)